 We contacted 29 landscape gardening specialists from several towns around the UK.
 The figures displayed are an average of the prices supplied to us by them.

-Do I Need to Get Planning Permission For a Concrete Driveway?
+Do I Need to Get Planning Permission For a Concrete or Patio Driveway?

 For patios in gardens not facing public roads (i.e. back gardens), you shouldn’t need to apply for planning permission unless your property is subject to planning restrictions.